-It may be tempting to use some friendly teenagers are cheap waiters.
+It may be tempting to use some friendly teenagers as cheap waiters.
 Rather use a reputable staffing company as the food might be glorious, but it may not get to the table in one piece (or be ice cold) due to slow service.

 Check the sporting calendar.
 The last thing you want is to have all the men crowding around a television instead of enjoying your wedding.

-Rather than having a plated dessert opt, for a dessert buffet as guests would rather hit the dance floor than have to sit down to yet another course.
+Rather than having a plated dessert, opt for a dessert buffet as guests would rather hit the dance floor than have to sit down to yet another course.